lrzjason/Comfyui-DiffusersUtils/README.md

 1. Use `DiffusersModelLoader` or individual component loaders to load your model
 2. Combine components using `DiffusersPipelineBuilder` if needed
 3. Encode your prompts using the appropriate text encoding node
-4. Apply LoRAs if desired using `DiffusersLoraLoader`
+4. Apply LoRAs if desired using `DiffusersLoraLoader` or the LoRA utility nodes
 5. Generate images using `DiffusersImageGenerator` or edit images using `DiffusersImageEditGenerator`

 For image editing workflows, use the dedicated image editing nodes which handle both image and text processing.